nichoke/groupRanking/README.md

 # groupRanking
-was for a paid project giving away cause ez to make
+was for a paid project for free cause very basic